alihakemy/kotlin-web-site/docs/topics/tour/kotlin-tour-control-flow.md

 ## Ranges

-Before we talk about loops, it's useful to know how to construct ranges for loops to iterate over.
+Before talking about loops, it's useful to know how to construct ranges for loops to iterate over.

 The most common way to create a range in Kotlin is to use the `..` operator.
 For example, `1..4` is equivalent to `1, 2, 3, 4`.